benjycov/exo_pool/custom_components/exo_pool/README.md

 - Numbers: pH Set Point, ORP Set Point (when supported).
 - Dynamic Device Info: Serial Number and Software Version, updated periodically.
 - Diagnostics: Export redacted diagnostics from the device page.
+- Refresh: Configurable API refresh rate.

+## API Refresh Rate

+The API refresh rate is configurable (default 30s), if you set this figure to low you will see log errors, like 'Exception: Device data fetch failed: {"message":"Too Many Requests"}'.
+And there is a potential risk of being blocked.
+I'm currently experimenting with 60s.

 ## Schedule Sensors